-Perforce provides a protection scheme to prevent unauthorized or inadvertent access to the depot.
+Perforce provides a protection scheme to prevent unauthorized or inadvertent access to files in the depot.
 The protections determine which Perforce commands can be run, on which files, by whom, and from which host.
-Configure protections with the p4 protect command.
+You configure protections with the p4 protect command.